matichewer/eati2023-my-action/README.md

 ### EATI 2023: My Action

-In this repository we have created our own action to be used from this other [repository](https://github.com/matichewer/eati2023-test-my-action).
+In this repository we have created our own Actions to be used from this other [repository](https://github.com/matichewer/eati2023-test-my-action).

 ___